 Further, human protocols for specimen collection and neuroimaging have been applied to nonhuman primate models, creating a unique resource with which the Alzheimer’s disease research community can conduct pivotal translational research.
 We have demonstrated that aged nonhuman primates have neuropathologic changes similar to early Alzheimer’s disease, Alzheimer’s disease-like CSF biomarker profiles, cerebral hypometabolism, brain atrophy and brain mitochondrial abnormalities.
 Through its unique biospecimen repositories and preclinical models, the Neuropathology Core provides an exceptional resource to investigators engaged in research to discover novel biomarkers and therapeutic targets that impact progression from normal aging to mild cognitive impairment and Alzheimer’s disease or related disorders.

-The Outreach and Recruitment Core, led by community outreach specialist Laura Baker, PhD, is the liaison between the Wake Forest ADRC and the community.
+The Outreach and Recruitment Core, co-led by Laura Baker, PhD, and Goldie Byrd, PhD, is the liaison between the Wake Forest ADRC and the community.
 The Core actively establishes relationships with the community to recruit participants for ADRC studies and provide education and resources for the public.
 The Outreach Core is recruiting a racially diverse group of research participants, including cognitively normal adults, individuals with mild cognitive impairment at higher and lower risk for cognitive decline and dementia due to metabolic and vascular factors, and adults with Alzheimer’s disease dementia.

 The Outreach and Recruitment Core is implementing a program to improve community practices for detection, progression, treatment and prevention of Alzheimer’s disease.
 The Core works to educate the public and community healthcare professionals about early detection, risk modification, prevention and treatment of mild cognitive impairment, Alzheimer’s disease and related disorders, and to encourage routine clinical screening and treatment practices targeting metabolic and vascular risk modification.